BACHELOR OF MUSIC - Composition

-Prospective students interested in pursuing a Bachelor of Music degree in composition should audition in one of the performance areas during one of the regularly scheduled audition sessions, submit a portfolio of compositions, as well as additional documents demonstrating their interest and qualifications in the area of music composition.
+Prospective students interested in pursuing the BM program should audition in one of the performance areas during one of the regularly scheduled audition sessions, submit a portfolio of compositions, as well as additional documents demonstrating their interest and qualifications in the area of music composition.

 - Performance audition with the appropriate applied area (keyboard, woodwinds, voice, etc.)